Saxon API for .NET

 XsltCompiler or the

 and to maintain a cache containing the compiled schemas.
-It thus contains method to compile schemas from a variety
+It thus contains methods to compile schemas from a variety

 of document sources.
 It also contains a factory method